-God's Vision, God's Time - The Founder's Story of Three Rivers Respite
+God's Vision, God's Time: The Founder's Story of Three Rivers Respite

 “'Not by might nor by power, but by My Spirit,’ says the Lord.” —Zechariah 4:6

 Heather and Matt Alt didn’t dream of running a nonprofit.
 They didn’t necessarily envision themselves being foster parents either.
 But as the saying goes, “The Lord works in mysterious ways.”

-The name Three Rivers Respite came fairly quickly in the planning process.
+The name "Three Rivers Respite" came fairly quickly in the planning process.
 Matt wanted the name of the organization to be meaningful.
-He wanted to honor the physical place the organization would call home, so he suggested “Three Rivers” as an ode to the Ashley, Wando and Cooper rivers that intersect in Charleston.
-“Respite” is defined as “an interval of rest or relief”, and that’s exactly what Heather and Matt wished to offer to the foster care community.
+He wanted to honor the physical place the organization would call home, so he suggested “Three Rivers” as an ode to the Ashley, Wando, and Cooper Rivers that intersect in Charleston.
+“Respite” is defined as “an interval of rest or relief,” and that’s exactly what Heather and Matt wished to offer to the foster care community.

-After a wild journey to secure a home for Three Rivers Respite (which is a story for another day, but long story short, only God can sell a home during a Hurricane), Heather and Matt finally found a meant-to-be piece of property on Johns Island in 2019.
+After a wild journey to secure a home for Three Rivers Respite (which is a story for another day, but long story short, only God can sell a home during a hurricane), Heather and Matt finally found a meant-to-be piece of property on Johns Island in 2019.
 The property included a house, chapel, and beautiful land where Heather and Matt could visualize a center for community and peace.

-Heather and Matt gush, “We are blown away by the support the community has offered us, and the people who came into our lives to provide what we needed, when we needed it, even if we didn’t know we needed it at the time.”
+Heather and Matt gushed, “We are blown away by the support the community has offered us, and the people who came into our lives to provide what we needed, when we needed it, even if we didn’t know we needed it at the time.”

-Construction on the property is set to start in early 2023, and Matt and Heather plan to offer consistent, trauma-based care-giving, outdoor activities, and a place for foster children to go when they need it most in a peaceful, tranquil atmosphere.
+Construction on the property is set to start in early 2023.
+Matt and Heather plan to offer consistent, trauma-based caregiving, outdoor activities, and a place for foster children to go when they need it most in a peaceful, tranquil atmosphere.